 When the mailbox is opened, the Mail Alert Sensor sends a signal to the wireless Voice Receiver, sending you a notification.
 The voice receiver offers ten tones/melodies and 53 words to choose from (available in English or Spanish).

 The receiver can accommodate up to four sensors simultaneously because it has four channels (additional sensors are sold separately).
-Depending on which sensors are connected, each alarm can be set to a distinct sound.
+Each alarm can be set to a distinct sound depending on which sensors are connected.

 This smart mailbox warning system for your home has audio and visual alarms and flawless signal reception up to 300 feet away and is specifically built for mailboxes.

-Like the Mail Chime Mailbox Sensors, the Smarthome Mailbox Alert System is a particular Mailbox Alert sensor that is intended specifically for mailbox notification, similar to the Mail Chime Mailbox Sensors.
+Like the Mail Chime Mailbox Sensors, the Smarthome Mailbox Alert System is a particular Mailbox Alert sensor intended specifically for mailbox notification, similar to the Mail Chime Mailbox Sensors.

 The system notifies you with a beep when you receive an email, and the LED begins to whistle.
 Until you hit the “Reset” button on the receiver, the LED will continue to flicker.

-The receiver is capable of receiving messages from as far away as 300 feet (90 meters).
+The receiver can receive messages from as far away as 300 feet (90 meters).
 Therefore, if the distance between your home and your mailbox exceeds 300 feet, you should consider using one of the other sensors on this page.

 Wrapping up Best Long Range Mailbox Alert Systems

 When choosing a mailbox alarm sensor, it is necessary to consider the range of the sensor.
 Unfortunately, the range of sensors varies from one another.
-As a result, before you choose a sensor, make sure it can cover the entire house.
+As a result, before choosing a sensor, make sure it can cover the entire house.

 When it comes to smart home design, the Ring mailbox alarm sensor works well with existing systems such as Alexa, Google Home (Google Assistant), SmartThings, and IFTTT.